Professional Intelligence Testing for School Admissions & Programs

 What Is IQ Testing?

-Intelligence Quotient (IQ) testing provides a standardized measure of cognitive abilities, usually including verbal comprehension, visual-spatial skills, fluid reasoning, working memory, and processing speed (Stanford Binet does not include these areas.)
+Intelligence Quotient (IQ) testing provides a standardized measure of cognitive abilities, usually including verbal comprehension, visual-spatial skills, fluid reasoning, working memory, and processing speed.
+(Stanford Binet does not include these areas.)

 These assessments offer valuable insights into a person's cognitive strengths and learning style.